 Another reason why you need life goals is that it helps you stop procrastinating.
 As previously mentioned, life goals enable you to fight procrastination.
 Without a goal, you are more likely to feel unmotivated because you have no sense of purpose.

-Most people are motivated to do something because they are satisfying of filling their need(s).
+Most people are motivated to do something because they are satisfying in filling their need(s).
 According to motivational theory, Maslow’s Hierarchy of Needs, there are 5 stages of human needs: physiological needs, which are the bottom stage, followed by safety needs, social needs, esteem needs, and the top or peak stage, self-actualization needs.

 - Physiological needs are the basic needs of a human e.g., food, water, and home.

-- Safety needs are the protection of human needs e.g., freedom, law, safety, shelter, and job.
+- Safety needs are the protection of human needs, e.g., freedom, law, safety, shelter, and job.

 - Social needs refer to the feeling of belongingness or being loved e.g. family, friends, and relationships.